PROFILE

 Hong Kong's population has increased steadily

-over the past decade, reaching about 6.9 million
+over the past decade, reaching 6.96 million in

 populated areas in the world, with an overall